-Newman University has a legitimate reason to collect and process personal data relating to its employees so that it can effectively administer and manage the employment relationship.
+Newman University needs to collect and process personal data relating to its employees so that it can effectively administer and manage the employment relationship including the pre-contractual relationship.
 The University is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.

 What information does the University collect?

-The University collects and processes a range of information about its employees.
+The University collects and processes a range of information about people who apply for jobs at Newman and those employed at Newman.
 This includes the following information:

 - Name, address and contact details, including email address and telephone number, date of birth and gender;

 - Details of qualifications, skills, experience and employment history, including start and end dates, with previous employers and with the University;

 - Information about remuneration, including entitlement to benefits such as pensions;